deepakkrishnamurthy/gravitymachine-analysis-scripts/README.md

-# Squid tracking data analysis
+# Gravity machine data analysis

 This repo contains python and jupyter notebook scripts used for squid tracking data analysis.